Hartmut Jaeschke, PhD

 Acetaminophen (APAP) overdose is a significant clinical problem and is the chief cause of acute liver failure in the U.S. Our lab uses multiple models to develop a better understanding of the mechanisms of APAP-induced liver injury.
-In particular, we study the roles played by covalent protein binding (particularly mitochondrial protein binding), mitochondrial dysfunction, oxidative stress, and kinase activation and other cell signaling pathways.
-For example, we have recently shown that the kinase RIP3 is critically involved in APAP toxicity at early time points after APAP intoxication in mice.
-Not content to stop at rodents, we are engaged in multiple collaborations with clinicians on both the local and national levels to translate the mechanistic insights gained from these studies to humans.
-To do this, we are developing novel mechanistic biomarkers that can be measured in serum of APAP overdose patients.
+In particular, we study the roles played by covalent protein binding (particularly mitochondrial protein binding), mitochondrial dysfunction, oxidative stress, and kinase activation and other cell signaling pathways involved in programmed necrosis of hepatocytes (Figure 1).
+In addition, we are investigating adaptive mechanisms such as autophagy (in collaboration with Dr. Ding's laboratory) and mitochondrial biogenesis and their role in cell death and regeneration.
+Going beyond the rodent model, we are engaged in multiple collaborations with clinicians on both the local and national levels to translate the mechanistic insights gained from these studies to humans.
+To do this, we are investigating mechanisms of APAP-induced cell death in primary human hepatocytes and in metabolically competent human hepatoma cells (HepaRG cells).
+In addition we are developing novel mechanistic biomarkers that can be measured in serum of APAP overdose patients.
 With the Acute Liver Failure Study Group Network, we are also investigating the potential for these biomarkers to serve as prognostic indicators of patient outcome.

 A renewed focus in the lab is liver injury caused by ischemia-reperfusion (I-R) during liver transplantation.
 Similar to our work on APAP hepatotoxicity, our goal is to better understand the mechanisms of injury using rodent models (including mitochondrial damage, oxidative stress, and kinase activation) and to translate these findings to humans.